-- 3.24 Having considered the Applicant's application for Code powers, we propose that the Code should have effect in its case for the provision by the Applicant of an electronic communications network in the United Kingdom. - 3.25 We consider that our proposal is appropriate having regard to the considerations set out in section 107(4) of the Act.
-We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal. - 3.26 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a direction applying the Code to the Applicant.
+- 3.24 We consider that our proposal is appropriate having regard to the considerations set out in section 107(4) of the Act.
+We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal. - 3.25 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a direction applying the Code to the Applicant.